Of The Time Nicola OsborneAnnabel BarryTina Robertson

 Our aim is to celebrate the work of local artists, who create in a variety of media

-Frustrated with a lack of venues and chances to exhibit, we have decided to do something about this, arranging an exhibition, alongside invited local artists:
+Frustrated with a lack of venues and chances to exhibit, we have decided to do something about this, arranging an exhibition, alongside invited local artists.

 Annabel makes mixed media sculptures, creating her artwork in her South Essex Studio in Westcliff on Sea.